 As a rehabilitation professional, our goal is to provide a safe environment to improve the way our patients move in a tri-plane environment.
-The elements contributing to this process are: Stabilization, Strength, Endurance, Power, Balance/Coordination.
+The elements contributing to this process are: Stabilization/Mobility, Strength, Endurance, Power and Balance/Coordination.
 The compilation of these elements brings us to our ultimate result—Function.
 Rehabilitation is the process we perform that brings about function without causing harm in the process.
 Bodyblade®, in its unique application, contributes to all the elements described above.

 The human skeletal muscles total 640.
-After you strip away the larger prime movers and most familiar groups such as the Pects, Lats, Delts, Biceps, Triceps, Traps, Quads, Gluts, Hamstrings, Gastroc's and a few more, what are you left with?
+After you strip away the larger prime movers and more familiar groups such as the Pects, Lats, Delts, Biceps, Triceps, Traps, Quads, Gluts, Hamstrings, Gastroc's and a few more, what are you left with?
 A lot!
-The majority of the ensemble cast of movers in the body are for support, and preparation for exquisite movement in the body.
+The majority of the ensemble cast of movers in the body are for support, protection and preparation for exquisite movement in the body.
 The ability to sequence motor activity requires a progression of muscular involvement from the very deepest muscles proximally to the surface and most distant muscles distally.
 The smaller stabilizers are "King" in the human body.
 When they are working properly, the entire system will perform well.
 If the smaller and more strategic muscles are slow to react, weak or communicating poorly, the process of degeneration, or sudden injury is imminent.
 Therefore, mobility requires the muscles and connective tissue surrounding each joint to perform at the highest level; resulting in joint protection.